wiless/tbotapi/README.md

 ### Contribution guidelines ###

+First of all, if you find any un-idiomatic go code, please let me know!
+I'm always eager to learn.

+If you want to contribute code, just write me on Telegram (see below) or notify me on bitbucket.
+If everything goes right:

 * Writing tests
 * Code review
 * Write nice Go code

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin (mrd0ll4r)

 ### License
 This work is licensed under the MIT License.
 A copy of the MIT License can be found in `license.txt`.